elastisys/compliantkubernetes/docs/index.md

 ---
-description: Documentation for Elastisys Compliant Kubernetes, the security-focused Kubernetes distribution.
+description: Documentation for Welkin, the security-focused Kubernetes distribution.
 ---

 <!-- markdownlint-disable-file first-line-h1 -->